 - There has been a noticeable increase in demand for resources within IR Service providers, across sales, business development, account management, share register analysis and proxy

-- The number of providers have increased exponentially over recent years and this growth isn’t slowing.
+- The number of providers has increased exponentially over recent years and this growth isn’t slowing.
 Many of these are expanding across Europe and capitalising on the general growth in the IR space

-- Through our 11 international offices, we have been able to tap in to the global IR market and have a bigger footprint.
-We are currently working with a Middle Eastern based company sourcing IR talent and we have had dialogues with European listed companies hiring this year.
+- Through our network of international offices, we have been able to tap in to the global IR market and have a bigger footprint.
+We are currently working with a Middle Eastern-based company sourcing IR talent and we have had dialogues with European listed companies hiring this year.

-If you would like a further insight into the IR market, or to discuss current roles, please do get in touch at email@example.com.
+If you would like further insight into the IR market, or to discuss current roles, please fill in the form below.